AmanDubey10198/FaceDetect/README.md

 Store all the weight and model in the **Utils** folder

-Requirement required to be pre-installed in the working flow:
+Requirement to be pre-installed in the working flow:
 * python3
 * tensoflow
 * keras